through each and every explosion.

 I take a picture of every day at 5:30pm

-(sometimes later) and beside the evidence
+(sometimes later).
+And besides, the evidence

 always gets destroyed.
 Either I lose my